lovac42/anki/difference.md

 This files list the difference between regular anki and this forked version.
 It also lists the different options in the Preferences's extra page.

+## Browser from reviewer (1555020859)

+Reviewer opens the browser by showing current card only if preference is set.

 ## Explain errors
 You obtain more detailled error message if a sync fail, and if you try do do a «Check database».